 Challenge #1: Shadow AI and Unmonitored SaaS Usage

-In 2025, your biggest threat isn’t malware, it’s your own employees- integrating AI tools you’ve never vetted
+In 2026, your biggest threat isn’t malware, it’s your own employees integrating AI tools you’ve never vetted.

-Browser-based copilots, AI writing assistants, and analytics extensions now enter your environment without security review, often storing sensitive data: customer PII, code, financials, in systems outside your control.
+Browser-based copilots, AI writing assistants, and analytics extensions now enter your environment without security review.
+It often stores sensitive data such as customer PII, code, financials, in systems outside your control.

 These tools often bypass procurement, lack encryption standards, and thrive on ingesting the exact data you’re trying to protect.

 Even Microsoft wasn’t immune.
-In 2024, its AI research team accidentally exposed 38TB of internal data[2], including Teams messages and credentials, due to misconfigured AI storage.
+Its AI research team accidentally exposed 38TB of internal data, including Teams messages and credentials, due to misconfigured AI storage.

 The business risk?
 Massive.
 You’re looking at potential compliance violations, loss of IP, and trust erosion, all without a single alert from your current stack.